GET THE EVENT APP

 Q. Someone has injured themselves.
 Where is First Aid?

-If it’s an emergency, call 911, then report it at the SD table or to the organizers via the app.
+If it’s an emergency, please call 911, then report it at the Support Driven table or to the organizers (Scott, Andrea, or Elsbeth) via the app.
+A First Aid kit will be at the Support Driven table.

 Q. Where can I nurse my baby?